alexfernandez/alexfernandez.github.io/permanent/cv.md

 I also gladly take care of a crisis at ungodly hours.
 It is a win-win situation!

-### Toolset

-I have used many dev environments including IDEs such as NetBeans or Eclipse.
-Right now I use a minimalistic environment which consists of a Bash console and the `vim` editor.
-(If you use `nano` or `ed` you can question the "minimalistic" bit.)
-This allows me to be as productive in a remote SSH connection as locally, which may not be saying much.

 ## Volunteer Work

 Paid work is not everything;